better-internet/radworks-governance/manual.md

 If a proposal does not pass _Submission_, it can be resubmitted in the next governance cycle.
 The new draft should take into account feedback from the community.
 Please include a note at the top of the resubmitted proposal explaining why it is being resubmitted and explitely list any changes that were made.

-> Please reach out to a Governance Facilitator (@shelb_ee or @abbey) on Discord for support drafting your proposal or with any questions regarding the proposal process!

 # Proposal Cycles

 Proposals are reviewed in **monthly cycles** to sync voting periods and establish a manageable cadence for governance participants.